texts on artworks

 Being heard as a group.

-Not committing yourself to a group.
+Not committing to any group.

 You are neither seen nor heard.